beam-australia/laravel-permission/docs/basic-usage/artisan.md

 ## Resetting the Cache

-When you use the built-in functions for manipulating roles and permissions, the cache is automatically reset for you, and relations are automatically reloaded for the current model record.
+When you use the built-in functions for manipulating groups and permissions, the cache is automatically reset for you, and relations are automatically reloaded for the current model record.

 See the Advanced-Usage/Cache section of these docs for detailed specifics.